 2006 • 2007 • 2008

-In a nutshell: This article is an overview of your Ram truck's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Ram Mega Cab.

 Overview of the Ram Mega Cab pickup